FoxRobotLab/catkin_ws/README.md

 ```
 source .bashrc
 ```
 The laptop should then set the necessary variables.
+You can also look at tips at http://wiki.ros.org/Robots/TurtleBot/Network%20Setup.

 #####For a demo on how to work with ROS scripts: http://learn.turtlebot.com/